Overview

 - Monitoring: Data drift detection, prediction distribution monitoring, business metric tracking

-The team was 15+ engineers and ML practitioners.
-Working at this scale required discipline around interfaces, testing, and documentation that smaller teams don’t always need.
+The team was 15+ engineers and Machine Learning practitioners.
+Working at this scale required discipline around interfaces, testing, and documentation that smaller teams rarely develop.

 Results & Impact

-- Personal contributions: delivery date estimation, replenishment forecasting, and markdown optimization models
+- My direct contributions: the delivery date estimation, replenishment forecasting, and markdown optimization models - the three that sit closest to the client’s day-to-day reorder and discount decisions

 Limitations & What I’d Do Differently

-Hierarchical reconciliation between SKU-level and store-level forecasts was handled differently per model rather than systematically — this created inconsistencies at aggregation.
-A unified hierarchical forecasting framework (like MINT or similar) would have been cleaner.
+Hierarchical reconciliation between SKU-level and store-level forecasts was handled differently per model rather than systematically.
+This created inconsistencies at aggregation.
+A unified hierarchical forecasting framework would have been cleaner.

 The feature store was valuable but expensive to maintain.
-In retrospect, tighter discipline on which features actually moved the needle would have reduced complexity.
+Tighter discipline on which features actually moved the needle would have reduced complexity without sacrificing performance.

 Stack